We’re pumped for this episode of the Optimized Law Firm because it could literally save you thousands of dollars.

-What we focus on as an alternative are really these three main areas, and again, we have conversions at the bottom and if you listened just a second ago, I say, “Well, conversions are the only thing that matters,” and that’s generally true.
+What we focus on as an alternative are really these three main areas, and again, we have conversions at the bottom if you listened just a second ago, I say, “Well, conversions are the only thing that matters,” and that’s generally true.

 Now, you may not get 10 conversions overnight, but if you can start to see that you started with absolutely no keywords and now you are starting to get 500 or 100, and a couple of those are on the first page, you’re starting to get a trickle of organic traffic and it just keeps growing every month, that’s a great sign of progress, right.

 And that’s what we’re tracking on a monthly basis to make sure that the work we’re doing, the individual strategies, are working, and there is going to be a payoff for ir.
-This is this kind of logical approach where we can see it for month-to-month growing on a consistent basis is one of the main reasons why we love SEO and why it’s such a great tactic for law firms is because you can see this linear progression month after month, and there is some fluctuation and things certainly do happen that make… The trend line goes up and down, but for the most part, if you are doing some of these basic things that we’re talking about in this course, you are going to see this grow on a consistent basis.
+This is this kind of logical approach where we can see it month-to-month growing on a consistent basis one of the main reasons why we love SEO and why it’s such a great tactic for law firms is because you can see this linear progression month after month, and there is some fluctuation, and things certainly do happen that make… The trend line goes up and down, but for the most part, if you are doing some of these basic things that we’re talking about in this course, you are going to see this grow on a consistent basis.

 So let’s look at what this actually looks like in real-time.
 And so we have pulled out some examples from a client, and we use a tool called Ahrefs, and this is the data that you’re seeing, and so this first part, the organic keywords, is going to be this top part of the funnel, this first page rankings inside here, and the big cliff or the big growth at the top, and this pale orange color is gonna be total keywords.
-So those are all of the different keywords that this website is showing up for online, so I believe in this case, it’s a family lawyer, so it’s gonna be a “family lawyer in city,” it’s going to be “divorce laws in state,” it’s going to be all of these different keywords that we’ve built content for on the website that are now showing up on Google search.
+So those are all of the different keywords that this website is showing up for online, so I believe in this case, it’s a family lawyer, so it’s gonna be a “family lawyer in city,” it’s going to be “divorce laws in state,” it’s going to be all of these different that we’ve built content for on the website that is now showing up on Google search.
 That could also include your name, it can include your firm name, it can include a lot of things.